What Happens After Arrest? Florida Laws

 Waiting game:

-After booking, you will be waiting in a jail cell for usually quite some time (up to 24 hours).
+After booking, you will be waiting in a jail cell for quite some time (up to 24 hours).
 Sometimes alone, sometimes with others.
 During this period nothing substantive happens.
 You are essentially just waiting.
 If you hire a lawyer in this period they can come out and talk to you, explain what’s going on.

 Bond: